 Research your ideas with a free keyword tool.
 Answerthepublic.com, for example, visualises commonly asked questions about anything you search for.

 (I’m not affiliated with Answer the Public, and alternative services exist. 😉)

 Add real questions from your customers and prospects

 Make time to review emails, calls and chats from your customers at least once a month to update your content.

 Your blog and social media posts build trust by linking into your audience's interests.
 They also show that you share their values.

 The same can be said for the most useful FAQs.
-Check our blog post about FAQs for tips on how to integrate them into your content strategy.
+Check my blog post about FAQs for tips on how to integrate them into your content strategy.

 More than just text

 Depending on the topic, decide whether text, videos, graphics or audio will be most useful: